lkesteloot/unsong/unsong.md

 “Who told you to say this?”

 “What?
 Um.
 Nobody.
 I studied philosophy.
 Peter Singer, the Australian philosopher.
 He believed that only the course that most effectively eases suffering is morally permissible.
-I…I have a book I can give you.”
+I...
+I have a book I can give you.”

 She reached into her purse and handed the Comet King a book.
 He looked at it for a second, then took it and placed it beside his plate.